Genomon-Project/paplot-doc/install.rst

 1. Install Python
 ---------------------------

-| To execute paplot in Windows, using winPython or Python(x,y) is recommended.
+| To execute paplot in Windows, it is recommended to using use either winPython or Python(x,y).
-| Alternatively, you can use cygwin (then refer to :ref:`For Linux <linux>`).
+| Alternatively, you can use cygwin (in that case, refer to :ref:`For Linux <linux>`).

  * winPython http://winpython.github.io/
  * Python(x,y) http://python-xy.github.io/

-| Paplot is verified in python 2.7.10, python 3.5.3.
+| paplot is verified in Python 2.7.10, Python 3.5.3.
 |

 2. Install paplot
 -----------------------------

-| Download the latest ``Source code (zip)`` files from the paplot site (https://github.com/Genomon-Project/paplot/releases/),
+| Download the latest ``Source code (zip)`` files from the paplot website (https://github.com/Genomon-Project/paplot/releases/),
 | and unzip the downloaded file into an arbitrary folder.